benmarwick/Persistence-of-Public-Interest-in-Gun-Control/README.md

-Persistence of Public Interest in Gun Control After US Mass Shooting Events: Is the Stoneman Douglas High School Event Different?
+Persistence of Public Interest in Gun Control After Mass Shooting Events in the US: Is the Stoneman Douglas High School Event Different?
 ================
 Ben Marwick
 25 February, 2018